docker/docs/content/compose/bridge/customize.md

 For resources that are not managed by Compose Bridge's default transformation, you can build your own templates.
 The `compose.yaml` model may not offer all the configuration attributes required to populate the target manifest.
-If this is the case, you can then rely on Compose custom extensions to let developers better describe the application, and offer an agnostic transformation.
+If this is the case, you can then rely on Compose custom extensions to better describe the application, and offer an agnostic transformation.

-As an illustration, if developers add `x-virtual-host` metadata to service definitions in the `compose.yaml` file, you can use the following custom attribute to produce Ingress rules:
+As an illustration, if you add `x-virtual-host` metadata to service definitions in the `compose.yaml` file, you can use the following custom attribute to produce Ingress rules: